- Practice Areas

 If you have a burn injury, regardless of where it is, be sure to contact a medical professional.
 Treatments differ depending on the degree of the burn and the affected area.
 It is a general rule not to break any blisters that are a result of your burn injury, no matter how tempting it may be.
 Treatments for severe burns will also include making sure to solve any dehydration or infection issues.
 For the most serious injuries, treatments may also include the removal of dead skin (debridement), skin grafts, or cosmetic surgery.
 Massage, physical therapy, and acupuncture are some alternative treatments that are now done to help with the overall recovery process.
-Our Orange County personal injury attorneys can recover fair compensation to cover your medical bills and more.
+Our Orange County attorneys can recover fair compensation to cover your medical bills and more.

 If you or a loved one have received serious burns due to negligent behavior, the team at DiMarco | Araujo | Montevideo is in your corner.
 We have worked with burn victims in Orange County since 1979 and know how to achieve results.
 Set up a free initial consultation with one of our burn injury attorneys by filling out our online contact form or call us at (714) 783-2205.